seamplex/feenox/doc/programming.md

 ## Makefiles

  * FeenoX uses the [GNU Autools](https://en.wikipedia.org/wiki/GNU_Autotools) (i.e. [Autoconf](https://www.gnu.org/software/autoconf/) and [Automake](https://www.gnu.org/software/automake/)).
- * If you really feel that you have to use [CMake](https://cmake.org/) for your contributions, feel free to do so (UNIX rule of diversity) but make sure that at the end of the day `./configure && make` still works.
+ * If you really feel that you have to use [CMake](https://cmake.org/) for your contributions, feel free to do so (Unix rule of diversity) but make sure that at the end of the day `./configure && make` still works.

 ## Test suite {#sec:test-suite}